Paiva2/multi-step-form/README.md

 # Multi-Step Form challenge (Advanced)

-This is a solution to the [Arch Studio multi-page website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
+This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Live Site